VincentHDLee/IntelliSubs/docs/developer_guide/llm_enhancement_roadmap.md

         - Optionally, implement client-side heuristic filtering based on common keywords in model names (e.g., exclude "tts", "dall-e", "whisper", "embed") if they are clearly not for chat/text generation.
 This is imperfect but can reduce clutter.
 Apply this heuristic before populating the searchable list.
         - Document that users should be aware of model capabilities when selecting.
 - **Status**: To-Do.
 This is a UI/UX improvement.

+### 4. Import Script for LLM Context (DI: 4/5)
+- **User Request**: Add an "导入剧本" (Import Script) button next to the "LLM增强" (LLM Enhancement) checkbox in the "AI及高级设置" (AI & Advanced Settings) tab.
+This would allow users to select a script file (e.g., .txt).
+The content of this script would then be sent to the LLM along with the ASR-generated subtitle segments to provide additional context, aiming to improve the accuracy and relevance of the LLM's enhancements.
+- **Rationale**: Providing LLMs with relevant contextual information (like a full script) can significantly improve their ability to understand nuances, identify speakers (if applicable), use correct terminology, and generate more coherent and accurate text.
+- **Proposed UI Changes (`SettingsPanel`)**:
+    - Add a `CTkButton` labeled "导入剧本" near the "LLM增强" checkbox.
+    - Add a `CTkLabel` or non-editable `CTkEntry` to display the name of the imported script file or a status like "未导入剧本".
+    - Implement a file dialog (using `tkinter.filedialog.askopenfilename`) for selecting the script file.
+Supported formats could initially be `.txt`, `.md`, potentially `.srt` (extracting text).
+- **Configuration & State Management**:
+    - Decide if the imported script path/content is a per-session setting or should be persisted in `config.json`.
+For simplicity, starting with a per-session (temporary) import might be easier.
+    - `SettingsPanel` would need to store the path to the selected script file and potentially read its content when processing starts.
+- **Backend Implementation**:
+    - `WorkflowManager`:
+        - The `process_audio_to_subtitle` method would need to accept the script content (or path to be read) as a new parameter.
+    - `LLMEnhancer`:
+        - The `_process_segment_async` method (or a modified version if batching is implemented) needs to incorporate the script content into the prompt sent to the LLM.
+        - **Prompt Engineering**: This is critical.
+How to best include script context?
+            - Append to system prompt: "You are a subtitle editor.
+The following is the full script for context: [Script Content].
+Now, optimize this subtitle segment: [Segment Text]".
+            - Include as part of the user message.
+        - **Token Limits**: This is a major challenge.
+Full scripts can be very long and easily exceed LLM token limits, especially if sent with every segment.
+Strategies needed:
+            - **Summarization**: Automatically summarize the script (could use another LLM call, adding complexity/cost).
+            - **Chunking/Embedding (Advanced)**: For very long scripts, more advanced techniques like RAG (Retrieval Augmented Generation) might be needed, where relevant script parts are dynamically fetched.
+This is likely out of scope for an initial implementation.
+            - **User-guided Truncation/Selection**: Allow users to specify a maximum length for the context, or provide a way to select key scenes/parts of the script.
+            - **Provide only a portion**: E.g., a few lines before and after an estimated current position in the script (if timestamps could be aligned, which is hard).
+- **Error Handling**:
+    - Handle cases where the script file cannot be read or is too large.
+- **Status**: To-Do.